• Skip to primary navigation

 FAQs Related To Veg Cutlet Recipe

-How to make gluten-free vegetable cutlet?
+How to make gluten-free veg cutlet?

 To make these cutlets gluten-free skip adding breadcrumbs.
 Instead, you can use grated paneer (cottage cheese) as a binder and a tablespoon of gram flour (besan) to coat the cutlets.
 Those who eat eggs can dip the cutlets in whisked eggs before frying for a crunchy exterior.
 And trust me on this, without breadcrumbs also, the vegetable cutlets turn out tasty.